lf-/blog/content/posts/the-postmodern-build-system.md

   equivalence of results in favour of only binary equivalence, and we want to reduce the wasted computation.
 However, for production use cases, computation is cheaper than the possibility of incremental bugs.

+  This can be equivalently phrased in terms of lacking "build identity": is there any way that the system knows what the "previous version" of the "same build" is?
+A postmodern build system doesn't have build identity, because it causes problems for multitenancy among other things: who decides what the previous build is?
 * Maximize reuse of computation across builds.
 Changing one source file should rebuild as little as absolutely necessary.
 * Distributed builds: We live in a world where software can be compiled much